LimoWanKenobi/LimoResume/resume.md

 _01/2013 – current_

 * Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing the deployment time and allowing CI and automatic deployment with Octopus Deploy.
-* Participated in the development of a new AngularJS application (<http://myconference.unov.org>) to show the integrated information of UN's Conferences gathered automatically from the internal management systems allowing UN delegates to access the information, documents and digital recordings on their mobile devices before and after the conference.
+* Participated in the development of a new AngularJS application ([VIC Online](http://myconference.unov.org)) to show the integrated information of UN's Conferences allowing UN delegates to access the documents and digital recordings on their mobile devices before and after the conference.
+All information is gathered automatically from the internal management systems.
-* Maintenance and Development of new features for two ASP .Net MVC 3 applications used to manage the services required for the smooth functioning of UN conferences all over the globe.
+* Participated in the maintenance and development of new features for two ASP .Net MVC 3 applications used to manage the services required for the smooth functioning of UN conferences all over the globe.
-* Currently I am part of a team developing a "Computer Aided Translation" tool.
+* Currently I am part of a team developing a "Computer Aided Translation" tool using Lucene.Net.

 ### Software Development Engineer